Go to India if you like it so much: Maryam to Pak PM Imran Khan | Politics

 ''A maniac’s fear of having to face the music has brought the entire country to a grinding halt & a complete standstill.
 The country of 22 crore is without a government for weeks now.
 This blatant violation of constitution and disregard to SC orders will be ugly & end badly,'' she said.

-This was not the first time when Prime Minister Khan has praised India to the surprise of Opposition parties.
+This is not the first time when Prime Minister Khan has praised India to the surprise of Opposition parties.

 Last week, he praised India for its independent foreign policy.